Ultsi00/Embed/README.md

 # embed
+Created on Linux Mint 21.2 Cinnamon using SDL2.

 Embedded system visual simulator.
 User turns the device on with RETURN, and
 increases/decreases the input energy with ARR_UP/ARR_DOWN.
 Device visualizes the change of energy with a moving slider,